frontimax/football-butler/README.md

 ## Tiers

-This Gem supports direct calls to the API with path & filters so you can use all Tiers (Payment Plans) with the direct API calls.
+This Gem supports two ways of using the APIs:

+- direct calls to the API with path & filters
-The "comfort" functions (one class for each endpoint with semantic methods) of this Gem only covers API calls for the Free Tier (TIER_ONE) yet, the next version will add also the features included in TIER_TWO and up (Players, Bookings and Odds).
+- "comfort" functions (one class for each endpoint with semantic methods)

+**Update May 2021 (v2.0.0):** Multiple APIs are now supported and all endpoints for football-data.org are now implemented.
+See below for more info on usage.

 **Update April 10th 2021:** The Tier packages have been adjusted - Standings are now part of TIER_ONE and also of the newest Gem Version 1.1.0
-**Update May 2021:** Multiple APIs are now supported.
-See below for more info on usage.

 ## Installation